r-chau/cse15l-lab-reports/lab-report-3-week-6.md

 Below, I am showing myself logging in through `ssh` and then running `MarkdownParseTest.java` on the remote server:
 ![image](running-tests.jpg)

-Now, we can even come up with a command to copy a whole directory over and run tests on the remote server by combining `scp`, `;`, and `ssh`.
+Now, we can even come up with a command to copy a whole directory over and run tests on the remote server by combining `scp`, `;`, and `ssh` (all on the same line!).

 ![image](final-command1.jpg)